christophergandrud/Keefer2007Replication/README.md

 ## Model Estimation

 The Stata 12.1 do-file [analysis/ModelUpdate.do](analysis/KeeferModelUpdate.do)
 estimates the regression models.
-Note: he `regsave` and `betafit` commands must be `ssc` installed.
+Note: the `regsave` and `betafit` commands must be `ssc` installed.

 ## Tables